 We strongly encourage PhDs to apply to our leading kidney research program.
-The goals fo the PhD Basic Science Training Program is to enable thte trainee to utilize their molecular and cellular skills and knowledge towards disease-based processes.
-The training of PhDs in our program will specifically focus on kidney injury and repair, including regeneration, under the mentorship of Drs.
-Duffield, Nelson and/or Shankland.
+The goals for the PhD Basic Science Training Program is to enable the trainee to utilize their molecular and cellular skills and knowledge towards disease-based processes.
+The training of PhDs in our program will specifically focus on kidney injury and repair, including regeneration.

 Nephrology Subspecialty Transplant Fellowship Training Program